DallanQ/dominion/Manual.md

 - **Reaction**: These are cards that can be used in some way at an unusual time.
 Any such use is spelled out on the Reaction card; for example Moat says it can be revealed when another player plays an Attack card.
 Reactions are used one at a time (which matters for expansion Reactions).

-> image of Action, Treasure, Victory, Curse, Action & Attack, and Action & Reaction cards
+> image of Action, Treasure, Victory, Curse, Action & Attack, and Action & Reaction cards.

 ## Terminology (page 7)